 Newburyport, Upper State Street - New

 Richard Burke Jones has recently completed a oil on canvas, 38" x 48", entitled "Upper State Street and Beyond - Newburyport, 1870s".
 It was finished on August 30, 2013.
 The origianl hangs in the first floor of the Institution For Savings at 93 State Street, Newburyport near the tellers on the right.
 It is accessible to the public.
 There is an explanatory brochure at the bank that you may find interesting and informative.
-If you wish to place an order for a giclee print, please contact the artist at email@example.com.
+If you wish to place an order for a giclee print, please contact the artist at firstname.lastname@example.org.

 The foreground area is upper State Street, Newburyport and it includes (from right to left) the Dalton Club, the Institution for Savings Bank, nineteenth-century residences and the Whitefield Church.
 On State Street itself there are horse and carriages including the carriage in front of the Institution waiting for the return of its passengers, attentive dogs, mother and baby carriage, the wedding at Whitefield's church with dress attendants, violinist and vocalist, and applauding guests.